 2019 Traffic Impact Fee Program changes

-Changes to the Traffic Impact Fee program go into effect Feb.
+Changes to the Traffic Impact Fee program went into effect Feb.
 1, 2019.
-Learn about rates, methods used for calculating rates, policies, and regulations adopted by Pierce County Council Ordinance 2018-71s.
+Learn about rates, methods used to calculate rates and policies adopted by Pierce County Council Ordinance 2018-71s.
 You may also view the fee schedule.

-Pierce County is divided into four Transportation Service Areas under the updated program.
-These geographical areas are based on future land use, growth and transportation investment needs.
-Traffic impact fees by type of development vary within the areas.
+Pierce County is split and mapped into four Transportation Service Areas under the updated program.
+These mapped areas are based on future land use, growth, and transportation needs.
+Traffic impact fees by type of development vary within the mapped areas.

-Roadway and intersection projects anticipated to support future transportation needs reflect a total cost of $700 million, with Traffic Impact Fees expected to generate $253 million for these projects.
+The total cost of roadway and intersection projects to support future transportation needs is $700 million.
+Traffic Impact Fees are expected to bring in $253 million for these projects.